 2. Take Notes

 If you want your minutes to be complete and detailed, you must take notes during the meeting.
-Otherwise, it is obvious that you will forget important information.
+Otherwise, you will forget important information.
 To help you, you can use abbreviations; this makes note-taking much easier.
 You could also record the meeting so that you don’t forget anything.

 3. Publish the minutes of meeting